First published: May 6, 2020 / Updated: July 31, 2020

 With respect to online videos, subtitles are generally activated automatically.
 If this is not the case, check whether they can be set up this way.

 In the current context, other resources are also available to people who are deaf or hard of hearing:

 - A Self-care guide – COVID-19 in sign language (in French) produced by Cinéall, TraduSigne and the Office des personnes handicapées du Québec.

 - Stickers and cards with symbol of an ear with a line through it to indicate a hearing problem on the Audition Québec site (in French).

 - A phone number has been made available for people who are hearing impaired on the official site of the Government of Québec: 1 800 361-9596.

-- More generally, a Guide for friends and family of people living with hearing loss produced by the Association des personnes avec une déficience de l’audition (APDA) in collaboration with l’Appui Capitale-Nationale is also available.
+- More generally, a Guide for friends and family of people living with hearing loss (in French) produced by the Association des personnes avec une déficience de l’audition (APDA) in collaboration with l’Appui Capitale-Nationale is also available.